Lebo-Madikane/system-engineering-devops/shell-basics/README.md

 7-A bash script that moves a file.

-8-A bash script that renames a file/folder
+8-A bash script that renames a file.